cloud-native-toolkit/terraform-gitops-openldap/README.md

-# Starter kit for a OpenLDAP  Terraform GitOps module
+# Starter kit for a OpenLDAP on OpenShift Terraform GitOps module

 This is a Starter kit to help with the creation of Terraform modules.
 The basic structure of a Terraform module is fairly simple and consists of the following basic values: